 - Don’t hide Accept encoding headers from origin servers (for an offloading reverse proxy).

 - No URLs are disallowed from compression.

-- Disable flush (flush gzipped content to client).
+- Disable flush (flush compressed content to client).

 Alternatively, a configuration may be specified (shown here using the sample configuration provided with the plugin’s source):

 This can be used as remap plugin by pointing to config file in remap rule

 remap.config:: (relative to the ts:cv:proxy.config.config_dir)

 The following sections detail the options you may specify in the plugin’s configuration file.
 Options may be used globally, or may be specified on a per-site basis by preceding them with a [<site>] line, where <site> is the client-facing domain for which the options should apply.